humweb/jwt-service/README.md

 [![go.mod](https://img.shields.io/github/go-mod/go-version/humweb/jwt-service)](go.mod)
 [![LICENSE](https://img.shields.io/github/license/humweb/jwt-service)](LICENSE)
 [![Go Report Card](https://goreportcard.com/badge/github.com/humweb/jwt-service)](https://goreportcard.com/report/github.com/humweb/jwt-service)

-## Description
+---

-This is a GO JWT service that provides a standardized way to generate, verify, and authenticate JWT.
+This is a GO JWT service that provides a standardized way to generate, verify, and authenticate JSON Web Tokens (JWT).

 ## Create Service
 You can initialize the service with just a secret in this case `123`.
 By default the token expires in 24 hours